Denkkou/identifier/README.md

 # RuneLite Identifier Plugin
-A Plugin for RuneLite that displays object and NPC IDs on mouse-over.
+A Plugin for RuneLite that displays IDs for NPCs or Objects in the game world.

-Displays the object or NPC ID value above a moused-over entity in the game world, or when hovered over in the right-click menu.
-Colours of NPC and object highlight outlines can be modified in the config panel.
-Drawing the outline and the ID value can both be toggled.
+Useful for contributing data to the Oldschool Runescape Wiki or for searching the cache for specific models.

+## Current Features:
+- Mouse-over entities or highlight them in the right-click menu to display their ID value.
+- Toggle object highlighting (coloured outline) and text IDs separately.
+- Modify highlight colours for Objects and NPCs, as well as outline width and feathering.

-Next Steps:
+## Next Steps:
+1. Option to display ID as a mouse tooltip.
-1. Display target ID and name in chatbox on Examine 1.1.
-Append ID to the menu entries on right-click
+2. Append IDs to right-click menu entries and also print to chatbox on Examine.
-2. Display on-hover object IDs above model (currently no native way of finding object model height 😖)
-3. Toggle ability to display IDs above every rendered NPC and object in current 3D view 3.1.
-Distinguish between ground, wall, and decorative objects with toggles
+3. Toggle to display IDs of all entities in 3D view (NPCs, Ground / Wall / Decoration objects).
-5. Custom text colour independent of highlight outline colour
+4. Support for projectiles.